 Few people know how to adequately dress for the cold.
 Yet when the temperature drops, wearing the proper clothes and learning how to effectively layer will be key to staying comfortable and warm.
 As such, here are a few tips on how to dress when winter hits.

-The first step to learn is how to layer.
+The first step to learning is how to layer.
 Layering lets you adjust depending on the temperature outside.
-The basic three layers that you should target are called the base, middle, and outer layer.
+The basic three layers that you should target are called the base, middle, and outer layers.

 - Base - The layer is needed to keep your skin dry as much as possible.

 - Middle - A fleece or puffy jacket is perfect for this as it will help retain body heat.

 - Outer - This layer should be for rain gear that keeps you protected from the wind and rain.

 Your base gear should consist of synthetics like polyesters or wool, which are good for wicking and drying.
 With these, you want to focus on clothes that provide a snug fit, since wicking cannot occur if the fabric does not touch the skin.
 Lightweight gear should be used for milder temps and heavyweight is good for sub-freezing temperatures.